Chile: Cultural Landscape

 These are just a few of the contemporary influences on Chilean culture.
 The country is a dynamic and evolving society whose culture constantly changes.

-• Immigration: Chile has a long history of immigration, and this continues to be a significant factor in shaping the country's culture.
+Immigration: Chile has a long history of immigration, and this continues to be a significant factor in shaping the country's culture.
 In recent years, there has been a substantial increase in the number of immigrants from Peru, Bolivia, and Venezuela.
-These immigrants have brought their own cultures with them, which has added to the diversity of Chilean society.
+These immigrants have brought their own cultures with them, adding to the diversity of Chilean society.

 Challenges Facing Chilean Culture